sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) The primary memory or RAM requires power to work.So if the power is switched off, all the data in the computer memory is lost .But disk does not require power to retain data inside it.
-So Option (a) is retained is incorrect.

-b) The primary memory or RAM requires power to work.So if the power is switched off, all the data in the computer memory is lost .But disk does not require power to retain data inside it.
-So Option (a) is retained is incorrect.

-c) The primary memory or RAM requires power to work.So if the power is switched off, all the data in the computer memory is lost .But disk does not require power to retain data inside it.
-So Option (a) is retained is incorrect.

-d) The primary memory or RAM requires power to work.So if the power is switched off, all the data in the computer memory is lost .But disk does not require power to retain data inside it.
+The primary memory or RAM requires power to work.So if the power is switched off, all the data in the computer memory is lost .But disk does not require power to retain data inside it.
 So Option (a) is retained is incorrect.

 ---
 ---